-Personality and behavior play a large role in helping determine how well a person fits into a specific position.
-However, it’s important to not choose a personality assessment that isn’t validated for hiring (like DiSC).
+Personality and behavior play a significant role in helping determine how well a person fits into a specific position.
+However, it’s essential to choose a personality assessment that was validated for hiring (unlike DiSC).

 - Cognitive or Thinking Abilities Tests

-Certain positions, such as engineering, technology, sales, or management-level roles, require the ability to problem solve and engage in high-level thinking.
-Thinking ability tests should provide both math and verbal reasoning problems to give well-rounded insight into how a candidate thinks.
+Certain positions, such as engineering, technology, manufacturing, sales, or management, require the ability to problem-solve and engage in high-level thinking.
+Cognitive tests should provide math and verbal reasoning to give well-rounded insight into a candidate’s thinking ability.

 - Competency Tests

-Competency tests will combine various types of testing (i.e. personality, behavior and thinking styles) in order to predict how well a candidate will fit in a certain position.
+Competency tests will combine various types of testing (i.e., personality, behavior, and thinking styles) to predict how well a candidate will fit in a particular position.

 - Basic Skills Tests

-Basic skills tests are typically industry specific.
-As an example, an open position in the advertising industry might have a candidate go through a ‘media math’ test to demonstrate that the candidate understands how data is represented for the specific position.
+Basic skills tests are typically industry or position-specific.
+For example, an open position in the advertising industry might have a candidate go through a ‘media math’ test to demonstrate that the candidate understands how data is represented for standard advertising metrics.

 Getting Started (Part 1): Setting performance goals